 - Second and third day after surgery: An occupational therapist will give you some tips for washing, dressing and getting on and off the bed, chair and toilet.
 The physiotherapist will help you transfer to crutches or a walking stick, before giving you some more exercises to increase your movement.

-You’ll be able to leave as soon as you can safely walk up and down stairs on crutches, and the healthcare team are happy you are medically fit – this is usually around day 4 or 5.
+You’ll be able to leave as soon as you can safely walk up and down stairs on crutches, and the healthcare team are happy you are medically fit.
 You won’t be able to drive, so you’ll need someone to come and take you home.

 We’ll train you to manage stairs in the following way: